solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 }
 ```

 Role assignment name must be unique, a guid, and should be deterministic to avoid being created multiple times.
-To achieve that we can use the [guid function](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-string#guid).
-Using that we can easily fulfill the requirements by passing role, principal and scope as parameters.
+We can use the [guid function](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-string#guid) to achieve that.
+To fulfill the requirements and avoid a collision, we should pass role, principal and scope as parameters.

 Role assignment can also be done in Azure Portal, [here](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition#step-1-identify-the-needed-scope) are instructions for that.